Table of Contents:

 Issues with the Ethereum PoS model

-There is a range of risks for validators and stakers alike when it comes to the Ethereum PoS model.
+There are a range of risks for validators and stakers alike when it comes to the Ethereum PoS model.
 Let’s have a look at each of these issues.

 When it comes to retail users, especially those holding small amounts of ETH (Ethereum PoS requires 32 ETH to run a validator), it becomes a complicated procedure for them to set up a validator or maintain it.
 Hence, it’s very likely that these network participants are inclined towards staking their ETH via staking services.